-If your company is using analog cameras instead of IP cameras, here’s some reasons why making a switch is a good idea and why IP is better.
+If your company is using analog cameras instead of IP cameras for analytics, here’s some reasons why making a switch is a good idea and why IP is better.

 ANALOG IS FADING TECH

 Analog systems are on the way out.
 Soon, getting maintenance and repair on analog will impossible, except from old tech specialists who enjoy tinkering with antiquated systems.
 If you must have cameras in place, you’re likely not going to be able to wait weeks or months for the hobby technician to find time to repair your system.

 IP cameras are easy to install.
 Plug them in and look for the hardware on the network.
 Instructions are usually easy to follow and don’t require IT support to install.